NEW:

 Mysterious adventuress

-This is an imagining of Kat, aged ~21 years old, suitable for Predestination.
+This is an AI imagining of Kat, aged ~21 years old, her age during Predestination.

 BIO